Michigan Physical Impairment Disability Attorney

 Even though the definition of “disability” is relatively simply, applying for and obtaining your SSDI benefits is another matter.
-At the Adler Firm, PLLC, in Traverse City and Detroit, we have more than 30 years of experience helping people throughout the state of Michigan.
-Our attorneys can help you through the entire SSDI process to help you get the benefits you need.
+At Adler Firm, PLLC, in Traverse City and Detroit, we have more than 30 years of experience helping people throughout the state of Michigan.
+Our Michigan physical impairment disability attorney can help you through the entire SSDI process to help you get the benefits you need.

 Physical Impairments That Qualify for SSDI

 The Social Security Administration has a long list of qualifying injuries and limitations.

 The qualifying physical conditions include the following categories:

 - Musculoskeletal system — including injuries to joints, reconstructive surgery, spinal disorders, and amputations

 - Special senses and speech — including loss of vision and loss of speech

 - Respiratory system — including asthma, cystic fibrosis, sleep-related breathing disorders, obesity, primary pulmonary hypertension, and lung transplants